 Chapter 1 - Penny's POV

-“Um, hold on a second.”
-I answer, not really looking at my cellphone before putting it to my ear.
+“Um, hold on a sec,” I answer, not really looking at my cell phone before putting it to my ear.

-There are too many busybodies in the office who love to gossip about other people’s phone conversations for my liking.
+Too many busybodies in the office love to gossip about other people’s phone conversations for my liking.
 I get out of the habit of using the speakerphone feature unless my door is closed or I’m driving in the car.
 Okay, I know, I know.
-The last bit is illegal, and you should never do it.
+The last bit is illegal, and never do it without the speakerphone when commuting via vehicle.
 I am not an advocate for more bills to pay because I’m too stupid to follow the rules.

 “Hello?” the male voice on the other end says, “Did this thing drop my call again?”

-The call disconnects as I rush out of my windowed space, overlooking downtown Chicago near Greentown, I’m hungry and need a quick bite, anyway.
-I snatch my wallet and phone from my purse before leaving on break.
-Should I fail to leave this instant, I never will until quitting time.
-I’ve done it too many times before to see the writing on the wall.
+The call disconnects as I rush out of my windowed space, overlooking downtown Chicago near Greentown.
+Hunger strikes, and I need a quick bite, anyway.
+With the snatch of my wallet and phone from my purse, I leave on break.
+Should I fail to flee this instant, I never will until quitting time.
+I have done it too many times before to see the writing on the wall.

 “Damn!”
-I stare at the phone only to realize it is not connected now.
+I stare at the phone only to realize it's not connected.
 “Just my luck.”

-It’s been a bitch of a day already.
-I’ve not stepped a cute high heel foot out of my damn office since I arrived at eight o’clock this morning.
+My day has been quite the bitch already.
+Not a cute high heel foot stepped out of my damn office since I arrived at eight o’clock this morning.
 Besides that, if that new guy, Harris, who happens to be my boss, asks me another stupid-ass question over Microsoft Teams, I’ll explode!
 Damn, I require a break before I murder somebody!